MothCocoon/SequenceBlender/README.md

 # Mood Blender Component

-I wrote Mood Blender component for easy blending between "mood states" of the world during game.
+Mood Blender component is used for easy blending between "mood states" of the world during game.
 Setting of day-night cycle or weather state are examples of such "mood state".

 Sequencer is used as WYSIWYG editor for these states.
 Every world state is represented as a single frame.

-Problem: what if we need to often jump between non-consecutive frames?
+Problem to solve: what if we need to often jump between non-consecutive frames?
 We can't simply play the sequence.
 Player would see transitions through many states.

 Solution?
 Let's use custom code for reading a new mood state from Sequencer and nicely blend world objects to the new state!

 ![Imgur](https://i.imgur.com/7wlymOY.gif)

 You're free to fork this code and use it in your project.
-You're not allowed to sell this code to other developers.
+You're not allowed to sell this code.

 ## Demo project
 Most of this project is used as simple demo.
 Simply move the code to your project, you don't need any assets or blueprints.